 - To qualify, the whistleblowers must provide information about tax fraud or tax underpayments that exceeds $2 million (counting tax, penalties and interest).

 - The annual income of an individual tax cheat must exceed $200,000.

 - If a reward from the IRS fails to recognize the whistleblower's contribution, the whistleblower may appeal the reward amount to the U.S. Tax Court.

 - If the whistleblower initiated or planned the tax fraud, the IRS may reduce or deny a reward.
 A whistleblower reward also may be reduced if the whistleblower's allegations have been previously disclosed.

 Whistleblowers are still covered by the previous existing law for confidential informants to the IRS:

-Before the new tax whistleblower law was enacted in December 2006, the IRS rarely paid rewards to tax fraud informants, and the rewards paid were small: just 1 percent to 15 percent of the amount the IRS recovered.
+Before the 2006 tax whistleblower law was enacted, the IRS rarely paid rewards to tax fraud informants, and the rewards paid were small: just 1 percent to 15 percent of the amount the IRS recovered.